 In addition to statutory and common law remedies against the owners of dangerous animals, the victim of an animal attack is also eligible to participate in Ohio’s Victims of Crime Program.
 This program is especially beneficial in those situations where the animal owner is uninsured and uncollectible, and the victim has outstanding medical bills.

 Steps To Take If You Are Injured In An Animal Attack

 Seek medical attention.
-It goes without saying that a serious bite should be treated immediately by a local hospital emergency room.
-However, even where a bite is relatively minor, dog or animal bites pose a serious risk of infection, making it imperative that the victim seek immediate medical attention.
+A serious bite should be treated immediately by a local hospital emergency room.
+However, even when a bite is relatively minor, dog or animal bites pose a serious risk of infection, making it imperative that the victim seek immediate medical attention.

 Identify the dog owner.
 In order to rule out serious disorders such as rabies, it is crucial that the dog and its owner be identified so that health authorities can investigate vaccination records, or can test the dog to determine if it carries the disease.

 Report the attack.
 Most municipalities/counties maintain records on dog bites and require that bites be reported so that action can be taken in regard to vicious animals involved in more than one attack.
 This is vital in those cases where the owner or dog cannot be identified, as law enforcement officials will take the steps necessary to locate the animal and its owner.
 If you are bitten, contact your local law enforcement department and/or department of health to report the incident.